psychoinformatics-de/inm-icf-utilities/docs/source/user/datalad-access.rst

 Clone & get
 ^^^^^^^^^^^

-If a visit dataset has been prepared (procedure described in :ref:`dl-generate`) and saved in an accessible location, it can be cloned with DataLad from a URL containing the following components:
+If a visit dataset has been prepared and placed in an accessible location, it can be cloned with DataLad from a URL containing the following components:

 * a set of configuration parameters, always constant
 * store base URL (e.g., ``file:///data/group/groupname/local_dicom_store``) [2]_